Mahdi21345/ScalenceStudio/replit.md

 **Build Process**: Production builds are created using Vite for the frontend and esbuild for the backend, with separate output directories for optimized deployment.

-**Deployment Preparation**: Static deployment compatibility is ensured through deployment preparation scripts that restructure build output from `dist/public/` to `dist/` format, placing `index.html` at the root level as required by static hosting platforms.
+**Deployment Preparation**: The build process is configured for static deployment compatibility, outputting files directly to `dist/` with `index.html` at the root level as required by static hosting platforms.
+A backup deployment script (`build-static.sh`) is available if needed to restructure build output.

 **Type Safety**: Comprehensive TypeScript configuration ensures type safety across the entire application with shared types between frontend and backend.